tradingstrategy-ai/docs/source/glossary.rst

         `Rp = portfolio return`
         `Rf = risk-free rate of return`
         `Downside deviation = standard deviation of negative returns`

-        The Sortino ratio is useful in comparing the risk-adjusted performance of different investments or portfolios.
-A higher Sortino ratio indicates a better risk-adjusted return, while a lower ratio indicates a lower risk-adjusted return.

-        As a rough guide, a Sortino ratio of 1 or higher is considered good, while a ratio of 2 or higher is considered excellent.

         See also: